 Instead of having key senior people involved at every stage in workflows, effort and time can be optimised by using email notifications at various stages.
 That way, those whose time is the most critical can intervene when they need to but otherwise remain focused elsewhere.

 SunSystems offers key opportunities to optimise your every day workflows and improve overall performance.
-Contact FinanSys today to find out more about our workflow solution, KiSSFLOW.
+Contact FinanSys today to find out more about our workflow solution, KiSSFLOW for SunSystems.